LSNJLAW SM

 New Jersey law requires landlords to cooperate with rental assistance programs.
 A landlord’s failure to cooperate is a renter’s defense to a pending eviction action.
 If there is no pending eviction, the landlord’s noncooperation is also grounds to sue the landlord.
 A tenant should seek immediate legal assistance to avoid losing the rental assistance.

 Neither the NJLAD nor the Truth in Renting Act applies to situations where the landlord lives in the premises and there is a one-tenant unit.
 However, there may be other legal arguments to make landlords comply with rental program requirements, and you should seek legal assistance.
 Case law in New Jersey supports a landlord’s duty to “mitigate damages.”
-That means a landlord has to take reasonable steps to avoid the loss of rental income, which can include cooperating with rental assistance.
+This means a landlord has to take reasonable steps to avoid the loss of rental income, which can include cooperating with rental assistance.
 Also, in every contract, like a written or oral lease, there is an implied “covenant of good faith and fair dealing.”
 The people involved in any contract must deal with each other honestly, fairly, and in good faith, and not get in the way of the other side’s ability to do what they agreed to do.
 When a tenant agrees to pay rent in exchange for an apartment, the landlord cannot do anything to interfere with the tenant’s ability to pay the rent.
 The landlord would be breaking the implied agreement to act fairly and in good faith if the landlord refused to cooperate with a rental assistance program.

-What if my landlord fails to comply?
+What if my landlord doesn’t comply?

-Seek immediate legal assistance to get the landlord to comply and avoid losing the rental assistance.
-If your landlord refuses to accept rental assistance, you can also file a complaint with the Division on Civil Rights, using the online portal NJBIAS (bias.njcivilrights.gov/en-US), or call 1-866-405-3050.
+Get copies of any correspondence sent by the agency to you and, if possible, to the landlord.
+Seek immediate legal assistance to get the landlord to comply so you don’t risk losing the rental assistance.
+If you are being evicted, contact your local Legal Services office.
+If your landlord refuses to accept rental assistance, you can also file a complaint with the Division on Civil Rights at their Learn How To File A Complaint page or call 1-833-653-2748.